tatthien/giraffe/README.md

 date: YYYY-MM-DD
 tags: <string>, <string>
 description: <string>
+draft: false <boolean> # This is the item status.
+Set true if you don't want to publish the item.
 ---

 <your-content>
 ```

 Each folder inside `content` is corresponding to a post type.
-For example, `/content/posts/` is a folder that contains all `posts`.
+For example, the folder `/content/posts/` contains all `posts`.

 ## License